As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

-A dog losing hair in patches and scabs is a problem that many owners come to see me about at the clinic.
-No owner wants to see their dog’s beautiful hair falling out, let alone see their dog’s skin all scabby, so what does it mean when both are happening to your dog?
+A dog losing hair in patches with scabs is a problem that many owners come to see us about at the clinic.
+No owner wants to see their dog’s beautiful hair falling out, let alone see their dog’s skin all scabby.
+So what does it mean when both are happening to your dog?
+In this article, Dr. Alex Crow covers the most common reasons & share tips to help your dog.

-Most common conditions causing both scabs & hair loss in dogs
+Most common conditions causing both scabs & hair loss [with pictures]

 1. Allergies